Keep up with

 Enter your email below to get updates on Janet’s classes, trainings, and other offerings.

-The training will begin with dinner on July 7 and end with practice and breakfast on July 13.
+The retreat will begin with dinner on July 7 and end with practice and breakfast on July 13.

 The deposit is $808, and it is non-refundable and non-transferable.
 Read our cancellation policy.